maplant/scheme-rs/README.md

 ## Why not just use Guile?

 In the end, it all comes down to [call with current continuation](https://en.wikipedia.org/wiki/Call-with-current-continuation).
-Guile implements this feature by copying the stack, an action which is obviously problematic when considering open locks.
+Guile implements this feature by copying the stack, an action which is obviously problematic when considering ref counts and locks.
 Scheme-rs remedies this by providing all functions with the current continuation so that they may handle it properly.
 Additionally, the current continuation only contains references and not locked variables.

-## Unimplemented features

-- Currently, the compiler does not include macro expansion as part of the continuation.
-Therefore, calling `call/cc` in syntax transformers will not produce correct results.
-I had an _amazing_ example of this but I lost it.

-- A large number of library functions are missing.

-- There is no real easy way to embed scheme-rs.

-- GC never collects, no interning.

-- Most of tokio's file system and networking functions are not implemented.

-## Okay, what _is_ implemented?

-Quite a bit.
-Tail calls work totally fine, you'll never blow out the stack via tail recursion.

-Macros are implemented to a surprisingly high degree, including allowing you to reference variables in different scopes and have them work properly.
-Special forms (i.e. `set!` macros) are also implemented.

-`call/cc` is implemented, except in the scenario outlined in the previous section.

-Most of the base of Scheme is actually here, minus quite a bit of the functions you'd expect, such as let*, letrec, etc.